project-hadron/discovery-capability/docs/source/introduction/overview.rst

 persistence and captures discovery activities that provide a better shared environment and insight into idea generation.

 Additionally the low success rate of projects is exacerbated by poor communication between data scientists, data engineers and business stakeholders, resulting in a disconnect between the three groups.

-**Project Hadron** has been built to bridge the gap between these groups providing comprehensive reporting and derive meaningful information that can be used for decision-making or further analysis.
+Project Hadron has been built to bridge this gap between these groups providing comprehensive reporting and derive meaningful information that can be used for decision-making or further analysis.

-Project Hadron, as a data processing pipeline is fundamental for making informed and timely decisions, solving problems, optimizing resource allocation and predicting future trends.
-Project Hadron gives this robust and reusable, comprehensive solution with a light footprint and is built in-house allowing flexibility and retained knowledge.
+Project Hadron, as a data processing step, is quick-to-market, identifying failures early and ensuring robust foundations for success.
+It handles large data through memory efficiency, facilitates interoperability and optimisation of CPU and GPU acceleration.
+Project Hadron, as a reusable, comprehensive solution with a light touch, is built in-house allowing flexibility, adaptability and retained knowledge.

 What are its methodologies and architecture?
 --------------------------------------------